-Section 1.
+- Section 1.
 Executive Board Meetings.
-The Executive Board shall meet at such times and places as the President may direct, or it may meet at the call of any five (5) of its members.

-A. Adequate notice shall be ten (10) days for any special meeting.
-For regular meetings, a ten (10) day or greater notice shall be mailed by the Secretary/ Treasurer to all members of the Executive Board

-B. A quorum shall consist of five (5) members of the Board

-C. Each member is entitled to one (1) vote, and a majority of those present is required to pass any motion, except those requiring a two-thirds (2/3) vote.

-Section 2.
-Mail, Facsimile, Electronic Mail Ballots.
-"Vote by Mail or Facsimile or Electronic Mail" procedure may be used by the Executive Board on any matter, except that no financial obligation shall be thus approved unless same has been budgeted or for which funds are available from the PHBA reserve or surplus.

-A. The procedure requires that each Executive Board member as well as PHBA receive a clear and concise statement, of the subject to be voted upon, and that each member attest his/her vote by his/her signature, and send a copy of same to both PHBA and the officer who has initiated the vote.

-B. The results of the voting, when properly conducted, shall have the same force and effect as though resulting from an Executive Board meeting.
+The Executive Board shall meet whenever and wherever called by the President or any five (5) of its members acting jointly.
+The most efficient methods of communication appropriate for conducting professional affairs/business may be utilized. - A. For regular meetings or conference calls, a ten (10) day or greater written notice shall be given by the Secretary/Treasurer or the General Manager to all members of the Executive Board.
+Adequate notice shall be ten (10) days for any special meeting. - B. Conference calls and/or other electronic meeting options are acceptable means of conducting a meeting. - C. A quorum shall consist of five (5) members of the Board - D. Each member is entitled to one (1) vote, and a majority of those present is required to pass any motion, except those requiring a two-thirds (2/3) vote. - Section 2.
+Remote Voting.
+Voting by mail or other efficient and appropriate method for conducting business may be used by the Executive Board on any matter, Exception: no financial obligation shall be approved unless same has been budgeted or funds are available from the PHBA reserve or surplus. - A. The procedure requires that each Executive Board member as well as PHBA receive a clear and concise statement, of the subject to be voted upon, and that each member attest his/her vote by his/her signature, and send a copy of same to both PHBA and the officer who has initiated the vote. - B. The results of the voting, when properly conducted, shall have the same force and effect as though resulting from an Executive Board meeting.
+All such votes must be duly entered in PHBA records (ie. minutes).

-Section 3.
-Meetings.
-The Executive Board shall meet at such times and places as the President may direct, or it may meet at the call of any five (5) of its members.

-A. Conference calls and/or other electronic meeting options are acceptable means of conducting a meeting.

-B. Adequate notice shall be ten (10) days for any teleconference or special meeting.
-For regular meetings, a ten (10) day or greater notice shall be mailed by the Secretary/Treasurer to all members of the Executive Board.

-C. A quorum shall consist of five (5) members of the Board.